-Pending Litigation
+Litigation

 On February 28, 2022, a purported stockholder of the Company filed a complaint against the Company and certain of the Company's current officers and certain of the Company's current and former directors in the United States District Court for the Eastern District of Pennsylvania captioned Patterson v.
 Cabaletta Bio, Inc., et al..
 No. 2:22-cv-00737 (E.D.
 Pa.).
 The complaint was filed on behalf of a putative class of persons and entities who purchased or otherwise acquired (a) Cabaletta common stock pursuant and/or traceable to the offering documents issued in connection with the Company's October 24, 2019 initial public offering; and/or (b) Cabaletta securities between October 24, 2019 and December 13, 2021 both dates inclusive.
-The complaint alleges claims under Sections 10(b) and 20(a) of the Exchange Act and Rule 10b-5 promulgated thereunder and under Sections 11 and 15 of the Securities Act based upon allegedly false or misleading statements and omissions regarding our DesCAARTesTM Phase 1 clinical trial of DSG3-CAART, clinical data for the DesCAARTesTM trial, the efficacy of DSG3-CAART, and the clinical and/or commercial prospects for DSG3-CAART.
-The complaint seeks damages, prejudgment and post-judgment interest, and reasonable attorneys' fees, expert fees and other costs.
-The Company may also become subject to additional securities class action lawsuits in the future.
-The Company intends to vigorously defend the lawsuit.
-At this time, no assessment can be made as to its likely outcome or whether the outcome will be material to the Company.
-No information is available to indicate that it is probable that a loss has been incurred and can be reasonably estimated as of the date of the financial statements and, as such, no accrual for the loss has been recorded within the financial statements.
+The complaint alleged claims under Sections 10(b) and 20(a) of the Exchange Act and Rule 10b-5 promulgated thereunder and under Sections 11 and 15 of the Securities Act based upon allegedly false or misleading statements and omissions regarding our DesCAARTesTM Phase 1 clinical trial of DSG3-CAART, clinical data for the DesCAARTesTM trial, the efficacy of DSG3-CAART, and the clinical and/or commercial prospects for DSG3-CAART.
+The complaint sought damages, prejudgment and post-judgment interest, and reasonable attorneys' fees, expert fees and other costs.
+On October 17, 2022, this complaint was voluntarily dismissed by the plaintiff.
+The Company may become subject to additional securities class action lawsuits in the future.